Refund Transfers Offer An Alternative Payment Method

 Refund Transfers Make A Strong Impact In Your Community

 When you consider the dire circumstances that people face in low income communities, and show a willingness to provide helpful solutions, people gravitate to that.
 They look at you as an actual resource, as a person who isn’t just focused on doing the job.

 If you really want to make an impact in your tax business, don’t just focus on completing a return, but instead, ask a couple of questions to determine if refund transfers makes sense for them.

 Social Media Is Key

-When it comes to letting people know, social media is key.
+When it comes to letting people know about refund transfers, social media is key.
 The advertisement should focus on 2 things: